api3m/api3tools/README.md

 $ rrplogs full --from 2022-01-01 --to 2022-07-10  # From midnight Jan 1 to midnight July 10 local time zone
 ```

-Break the search up into multiple queries with -b (--by).
+Break the search up into multiple queries with --by (-b).
 By default the entire block range will be searched in a single query.
-Use -b when your RPC provider can't handle such a large range and you need to use multiple queries.
+Use --by when your RPC provider can't handle such a large range and you need to use multiple queries.

 ```sh
 $ rrplogs full --from 10000000 --to 14698562 --by 1000000  # Search range with queries of 1000000 blocks
 $ rrplogs full --by 2000000                                # Search the whole chain with queries of 2000000 blocks
 ```

-If the RPC provider is enforcing a rate limit in addition to limiting the block range then use -w (--wait) to wait some number of seconds between queries.
+If the RPC provider is enforcing a rate limit in addition to limiting the block range then use --wait (-w) to wait some number of seconds between queries.
 The --wait option only applies when also using the --by option.

 ```sh
 $ rrplogs full --by 1000000 --wait 2 # Wait 2 seconds between queries